-1.1.1 These instructions cover set-up, operation, maintenance, troubleshooting, optional accessories, and replacement parts for BNP 65 and 220 series suction blast cabinets, with all reclaimer and push through dust bag and dust collector options.
+1.1.1 These instructions cover set-up, operation, maintenance, troubleshooting, optional accessories, and replacement parts for BNP 55 series suction blast cabinets, with all reclaimer and push through dust collector options.
 A supplemental manual is provided for the optional reverse-pulse dust collector.